LearnersGuild/guide/Game_Manual/Stats.md

 ### Estimation Accuracy

 Estimation accuracy reflects how accurate your estimations are relative to the consensus.
+This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

 One hundred percent is perfect accuracy: you estimate your contribution the same as your peers do.
 The closer this stat is to 100%, the more accurate your contribution estimates are.